OBeratis/DataPersistenceAndAccess_Assignment/README.md

 ## Getting Started

--	ChinookApp is a console application in C# for education purposes
+-	ChinookApp is a console application in C# for education purposes.

 -	In Folder 'SuperheroesDB Scripts' are all SQL scripts provided to create the Database 'SuperheroesDb' and its tables.
 Also included are some test data.

+-	Also included on folder 'SuperheroesDB Scripts' you will find the generated class diagram SuperheroesDb_Diagram.pdf for the 'SuperheroesDb' database.

 ## Prerequisites